damiandominella/regioni-cap-it/README.md

 ## Usage

 Service is currently hosted on [Heroku](https://heroku.com) and available for free at [this url](https://regioni-cap-it.herokuapp.com/).

+If you are willing to use this service, consider to make a little donation in order to keep the service up & running.
+You can do it by **sponsoring** this repository or [just clicking here](https://www.paypal.me/damiandominella).
+Thanks!

 ## Installation & Development